filip-topic/Time-Series-Foundation-Models-in-Financial-time-series-prediction/README.md

 # MSc_dissertation

-has to have gluonts v0.14
+Version of gluonts has to be 0.14.0 in the requirements.txt in lag-llama submodule